yangdanny97/yangdanny97.github.io/_posts/2023-12-09-favorite-cafes.md

 category: "Misc"
 ---

 I first got into cafe-hopping when I was writing my book - I would sit and write in a different cafe every weekend for a change of environment.
 Later on it sort of became a regular hobby of mine to sit in a cafe and read, work, or people-watch.

 I'm not very particular about my coffee - I really don't have strong preferences aside from liking dark roast and taking most drinks unsweetened.
-The cafes in this list all have good coffee from what I can tell, but I mostly differentiate them based on other things like tea, food, service, and vibes.
+Assuming the coffee is decent, ratings are often differentiated by other factors like tea, food, service, and overall vibes.

 Think of this post as my personal Michelin guide for cafes, rated using the familiar 3-star system.
 This page is very much a WIP since I'm still in the process of cataloging the cafes that I've visited in the last few years.